sergiy79/codecombat/Developer-environment.md

 This should work on Mac and Linux, but it's brand new, so please let us know of any problems you run into.
 On Mac, you'll need [Xcode Developer Tools](http://itunes.apple.com/us/app/xcode/id497799835?ls=1&mt=12).
 On Linux, you'll need ruby, curl, and git installed.

-There isn't support for Windows yet, so you'll have to [download VirtualBox](http://download.virtualbox.org/virtualbox/4.3.6/VirtualBox-4.3.6-91406-Win.exe), install it, then [download](http://54.204.18.206/CoCoLinux.ova) and import the CodeCombat Linux appliance.
+There isn't support for Windows yet, so you'll have to [download VirtualBox](http://download.virtualbox.org/virtualbox/4.3.6/VirtualBox-4.3.6-91406-Win.exe), install it, then [download](http://54.204.18.206/CoCoLinux.ova) and import the CodeCombat Linux appliance by going to File:Import Appliance.
 Once you have the Linux virtual machine running, the follow the directions above.
+To ease development, you can set up a shared folder so that you can edit files in Windows and have them accessible to the Ubuntu VM.
+See directions for setting up shared folders [here.](http://mikesmithers.wordpress.com/2011/03/23/installing-ubuntu-in-virtualbox-on-a-windows-7-host/#attachment_898) You can also [set up bridged networking](http://askubuntu.com/questions/196118/how-to-access-localhost-on-virtualbox-host-machine) so that your server is accessible from Windows.

 To get a sandbox copy of the CodeCombat database for your local Mongo, see [Restoring a backup](https://github.com/codecombat/codecombat/wiki/Developer-environment#restoring-a-backup).